 If you’re looking for a workout with a sweet reward at the end, these trails are for you.

 Circuit of Five Viewpoint Trails – Haliburton Highlands

-This challenging five-kilometre trail is part of a network of trails that will take you through the beauty of the forests of Haliburton Highlands.
+This challenging five-kilometre trek is part of a network of trails that will take you through the beauty of the forests of Haliburton Highlands.
 The Circuit of 5 Viewpoints take hikers across the rugged Canadian Shield, which means less chance of boggy or wet conditions.
-Wander through a mixed forest and stop at the five viewpoints that overlook spring’s natural splendour.
+Wander through a mixed forest and stop at the five viewpoints that overlook Ontario’s Highlands’ natural splendour.

 Getting There: Trailhead is searchable using Google maps and is located at 20219 Little Hawk Rd.
 (County Road 13) in Algonquin Highlands.

 Refuel: The Mill Pond Restaurant’s hearty, homestyle dishes will be just the thing to perk you up after your trek.
-Dine outdoors on their patio for even more fresh air.
+Once open you can dine outdoors on their patio for even more fresh air.

 Palmerston-Canonto Conservation Area – North Frontenac